Brownsburg Councilman Disciplined Over Use of Public Property

 Lacey’s actions are intended to prevent further unauthorized use of government facilities to reduce risks which include potential legal exposure for the town, council members, and Adams himself.

-Town public servants emphasized the suspension is not related to Adams advocating for Brownsburg’s potential change to city status, but rather addresses the manner in which town property was used during the media event.
+Town public servants emphasized the suspension is not related to Adams advocating for Brownsburg’s potential change to city status, but rather addresses the manner in which town property was used during his personal media event.

 Adams has stated that he was unaware of the policies governing use of town facilities.